Skip to content

 Result

-After running the script, you'll find the following files in your working directory:
+After running the script, you'll find: